2012 United States presidential election: Analysis

-Combined with the re-election victories of his two immediate predecessors, Bill Clinton (1996) and George W. Bush (2004), Obama's victory in the 2012 election marked only the second time in American history that three consecutive presidents were each elected to two full terms after the consecutive two-term presidencies of Thomas Jefferson, James Madison, and James Monroe ending in 1820, which is the only other time any two-term president succeeded another.
-This was also the first election since 1928 in which neither of the major candidates had any military experience.
+Upon his re-election in 2012, Obama became the third consecutive president to be elected to a second term (after his immediate predecessors Bill Clinton and George W. Bush).
+This only happened once before, when James Monroe was re-elected in 1820, after Thomas Jefferson and James Madison had served two terms each.
+The 2012 election was the first election since 1928 in which neither major-party ticket featured a presidential or vice presidential candidate with any military experience.
 The election was arguably decided by three counties: Miami-Dade County (Florida); Cuyahoga County (Ohio) and Philadelphia (Pennsylvania).
 If these three counties had cast zero votes, Obama would have lost all three states and the election.

-The 2012 election marked the first time since Franklin D. Roosevelt's last two re-elections in 1940 and 1944 that the Democrats won a majority of the popular vote in two consecutive elections.
-Obama was also the first president of either party to secure a majority of the popular vote in two elections since Ronald Reagan in 1980 and 1984.
+Obama won three states that have not voted Democratic since: Florida, Ohio, and Iowa.
+This was also the last election that the Democratic candidate won Maine's 2nd congressional district.
+This election marked the first time since Franklin D. Roosevelt's last two re-elections in 1940 and 1944 that the Democratic nominee won a majority of the popular vote (as opposed to a plurality) in two consecutive elections.
+Obama also became the first president of either party to secure a majority of the popular vote in two consecutive elections since Ronald Reagan in 1980 and 1984.
 Obama is the third Democratic president to secure at least 51% of the vote twice, after Andrew Jackson and Franklin D. Roosevelt.
 Romney won the popular vote in 226 congressional districts making this the first time since 1960 that the winner of the election did not win the popular vote in a majority of the congressional districts.
-This is the last time that the Democrats won a majority of states in a presidential election.
+This is the last time that the Democratic nominee won a majority of states in a presidential election.

-Romney lost his home state of Massachusetts, becoming the first major party presidential candidate to lose his home state since Democrat Al Gore lost his home state of Tennessee to Republican George W. Bush in the 2000 election.
+Romney lost his home state of Massachusetts, becoming the first major party presidential candidate to lose his home state since Democrat Al Gore lost his home state of Tennessee to Republican George W. Bush in 2000.
 Romney lost his home state by more than 23%, the worst losing margin for a major party candidate since John Frémont in 1856.
 Even worse than Frémont, Romney failed to win a single county in his home state, something last seen by Theodore Roosevelt in 1912.
-In addition, since Obama carried Ryan's home state of Wisconsin, the Romney–Ryan ticket was the first major party ticket since the 1972 election to have both of its nominees lose their home states.
+In addition, since Obama carried Ryan's home state of Wisconsin, the Romney–Ryan ticket was the first major party ticket since 1972 to have both of its nominees lose their home states.
 Romney won the popular vote in every county of three states: Utah, Oklahoma, and West Virginia; Obama did so in four states: Vermont, Massachusetts, Rhode Island, and Hawaii.